Donald Trump Dines at Joe's Seafood Next to the White House

 View this post on Instagram

 Joe’s isn’t a totally surprising choice for Trump.
 It’s got Florida roots, plus it has a sizable Republican clientele and plenty of steak on the menu.
+“The President and his team enjoyed crab, shrimp, salad, steak, and dessert,” Press Secretary Karoline Leavitt, who was also in attendance, told reporters after the dinner last night “The food was phenomenal and the service was fantastic.
+Thank you, Joe’s!”